neumino/neumino.github.io/movies.md

-### Science Fiction Volume One: The Osiris Child
+### The Osiris Child: Science Fiction Volume One
-*Released on 2017-08-31, vote average 4*
+*Released on 2017-08-31, vote average 5*

 Set in the future in a time of interplanetary colonization, an unlikely pair race against an impending global crisis and are confronted by the monsters that live inside us all.